0xJ0j0/0xj0j0/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

-- 💻 Currently in my second year of Networks & Computing
+- 💻 Currently in my third year of Networks & Computing
 - 🚧 I'm looking to collaborate on an **IT project**
 - 🔨 All of my projects are available at [https://github.com/0xj0j0](https://github.com/0xj0j0?tab=repositories)
-- 📧 Contact me by Discord : **0xj0j0**
+- 📧 Contact me by Discord : **jojomgl**

 # Languages and Tools 🛠️
 <div>